-From a Prague architecture point of view the Gothic style is most visible in the Old Town, especially on the Old Town Square and most of the buildings between the Old Town Square and Republic Square or the Old Town Square to Wenceslas Square will have Gothic structure but with newer facades.
+From a Prague architecture point of view the Gothic style is oldest most visible style in the Old Town, especially on the Old Town Square.
+Most of the buildings between the Old Town Square and Republic Square or the Old Town Square to Wenceslas Square will have Gothic structure but with newer facades.
 The Gothic period loosely covers the period 1200 to 1500.
 Don’t just think that buildings with bare stone are Gothic.
 I’ll show you that you are actually surrounded by it.
-READ MORE.

 If the preceding styles of Romanesque and Gothic were really plain, bare and “monumental” then the Renaissance period begins to explore different methods of construction and decoration.
-Think of Renaissance Prague architecture as being between 1500 and 1725.
+Think of Renaissance Prague architecture as being between 1540 and 1725.
 Renaissance is often directly related to the word “enlightening” because the period in general explores and creates new ways of doing things with Italian style.
 Much of the architecture in the vicinity of Prague Castle is Renaissance.

 The Baroque style is visible in many parts of Prague 1 but there are few buildings which are wholly Baroque.
 The style was used to reconstruct the facade of buildings from the previous periods.
 In the Old Town you’ll be walking past many buildings which are visibly Baroque but actually Gothic on the inside.
-Baroque Prague architecture and decoration exists largely between 1700 and 1875.
-READ MORE.
+Baroque Prague architecture and decoration exists largely between 1650 and 1850.

 NEO and REVIVAL

-After Baroque, it’s the most widespread visible Prague architecture.
+After Baroque, it’s the most widespread visible central Prague architecture.
 In the central areas it means large parts of Prague 1 (Old Town, Jewish Quarter, Mala Strana), Prague 2 Vinohrady and Prague 5 Smichov.
 The reason for Art Nouveau dominating these areas is either as a result of the construction of brand new parts of town (Smichov/Vinohrady) or the reconstruction of demolished parts (Old Town and Jewish Quarter).
 Art Nouveau builds on Secession and introduces a brand new element.
-The period is not long i.e. the entire scope can be captured between 1890 and 1920.
+The period is not long i.e. the entire scope can be captured between 1898 and 1918.
 Here I’ll combine some Art Nouveau history with one of my favourite cafes.
-READ MORE.

 New ideas are flooding the city and even with Art Nouveau barely six years old we have another major design influence, Cubism.
-It’s a dramatic but eventually short-lived period between 1912 and 1924 but it’s a nice addition to the overall Prague architecture collection and it can be found dotted all over the city.
+It’s a dramatic and eventually short-lived period between 1911 and 1924.
+It’s a nice addition to the overall Prague architecture collection and it can be found dotted all over the city.
 Find out why I like Cubism buildings in the sunshine and the spiritualist nature of the design.
 I’ll also combine some Cubist history with one of my favourite cafes.
-READ MORE.

 MODERNISM and BRUTALISM